 Keeping to the proper oral care guidelines and fluoride varnish are great preventive measures.
 But another way pediatric dentists prevent dental caries in baby teeth is dental sealants.
 A dental sealant is a resin coating that plugs in any natural grooves or crevices in the teeth where food particles can collect.
 These areas are usually more prone to cavities.
 Covering them can lessen these incidents.

 Cavity treatment depends on your child’s age and severity of decay

 It can seem counterintuitive to treat a tooth that’ll fall off anyway.
 But don’t write off treating cavities in baby teeth just yet.
 Letting the damage be could lead to more severe problems and severe pain.
 And it cascades down to their permanent teeth.

 How does one treat cavities in baby teeth, then?
 It really depends on two factors: your child’s age and the severity of the tooth decay.
 For the most part, you can fix up small cavities with a dental filling.
 The procedure follows your typical operation.
 Anesthesia is provided, the teeth are cleaned, and the decay is drilled out and filled.
 The difference depends on how young your child is.
 Younger kids might be a little fussier and might need a stronger anesthetic to make it through the operation.
 Older kids might be able to fare better with a local anesthetic.

 If the cavity is too severe—or if the decay is too big for a filling to cover—there are two other options your child’s pediatric dentist might take.
-One is to create a dental crown for the tooth (which we discussed at length here), and the second is tooth extraction.
+One is to create a dental crown for the tooth and the second is tooth extraction.
 If your child needs to undergo the latter, they might also need a space maintainer to prevent their permanent teeth from crowding in the area.